huhamhire/huhamhire-hosts/README.rst

 Graphical User Interface (GUI) Mode
 -----------------------------------
-* Windows(x86/x64): Run hoststool.exe from the binary excutables package to get started.
+* Windows(x86/x64): Run hoststool.exe from the binary executables package to get started.

       - "Run as Administrator" is needed for operations to change the hosts file on Windows Vista or newer.

-* Mac OS X: Run HostsUtl application from the binary excutables package to get started.
+* Mac OS X: Run HostsUtl application from the binary executables package to get started.

       - Because of the locale problem with py2app, the automatic language